jmcook1186/BioSNICAR_GO/README.md

 Cook, J. M., Tedstone, A. J., Williamson, C., McCutcheon, J., Hodson, A. J., Dayal, A., Skiles, M., Hofer, S., Bryant, R., McAree, O., McGonigle, A., Ryan, J., Anesio, A. M., Irvine-Fynn, T. D. L., Hubbard, A., Hanna, E., Flanner, M., Mayanna, S., Benning, L. G., van As, D., Yallop, M., McQuaid, J., Gribbin, T., and Tranter, M.: Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere Discuss., https://doi.org/10.5194/tc-2019-58, in review, 2019.

 Collaboration requests very welcome: please contact joe.cook@sheffield.ac.uk

+# Development
+The main scripts for BioSNICAR_GO are written for Matlab because the early development began with adaptations to some legacy Matlab code.
+I am currently working on translating the entire code base into Python to overcome the reliance on proprietary software.